-After fabricating a few prototypes, and determining drawbacks that they exhibited, I came up with the current design.
-It was originally designed using my BMW Z3 hardtop as the test top, but it also has an adjustment to fit tops with differing dimensions, and currently we've modifed the design for several other models' tops.
-We'll have a hoist custom designed and made for each particular car's hardtop, rather than utilizing one design that doesn't perfectly fit any top, as other manufacturers have done.
+After fabricating a few prototypes, and determining drawbacks that they exhibited, we came up with the current design.
+It was originally designed using our BMW Z3 hardtop as the test top, but it also has an adjustment to fit tops with differing dimensions, and currently we've modifed the design for several other models' tops.
+We'll have a hoist custom designed and made for each particular car's hardtop, rather than utilizing one design that doesn't perfectly fit any top, as other shops have done.

 This is a lift designed by a convertible enthusiast for convertible enthusiasts--not a "one size fits all" hoist, but one that is custom configured for your particular car, and at a lower price than you've likely seen elsewhere.

 So now, when fall and spring are in the air, and you're not sure when to mount or remove your snow tires, at least you don't have to think much about your hardtop--it can be removed or remounted easily in just a matter of minutes--you can lift the top and be out on the road enjoying the scenery when a beautiful day presents itself, or if wintry weather catches you off guard, remounting the top is just as simple and quick.

 If you have questions you'd like to run by us, please email us at